timnewsham/FuchsiaNotes/Syscalls.md

 Aarch64 passes the system call number in `x16` and arguments in `x0 .. x7`.

+System calls are usually invoked through `libmagenta.so` which is a shared library provided to userland processes as a VDSO.
+This library is specially and cannot be unmapped or mapped over.
+The kernel only accepts system calls made from specific addresses within this VDSO.

 # System Call Handling

 System calls arrive in the kernel as a fault.
 The x86_64 handler